Welcome

 Kepler.Gl

-App name displayed in side panel header
+The app name displayed in the side panel header.

 version